andrewlintz/github-cheatsheet/README.md

 - switches you to whatever banch you want to switch to.

 Make changes and develop you code.

 $ git add -A
 $ git commit -m "message"
 Now it's ready for you make a pull request, but before you do that, go back to master and make sure that the code hasn't change since your last pull.

 $ git checkout master
 - switches back to master
--

 $ git pull
 - to update to current code
--

 $ git checkout [name of the branch you just completed updating.

 $ git merge master
-- will take all the changes & update of master  and try to merge into [designated branch]
+- will take all the changes & update of master and try to merge with [designated branch]

 <br>

 <strong>Merge conflitch</strong>

-- go back to file and manually resolve the differences.
+Go back to file and manually resolve the differences.
 $ git status
 $ git add -A
 $ git commit -m "message"